sani-1023/Job_Portal1/README.md

 # Job_Portal1

-This simple android project helps you to post a job circular and also helps you to find info. of another jobs that are posted using this project.
+This simple android project helps you to post a job circular and also helps you to find info. of another jobs that are posted using this app.